dondi/GRNsight/database/schema/README.md

 ### 1. Settings Database

-The `settings` table stores the default database name.
+The `settings` table stores the default database name for the node coloring dropdown menu.
+Question: is this optional?

 To change the default database name, follow these steps: